 General planning, begun as early as possible, will smooth the transition to the new automation system.

-Video: See inside one of the largest automated laboratories in the world.
+Watch video: DASA Embraces Total Automation at Rio de Janeiro Facility - See inside one of the largest automated laboratories in the world.
 In this video, Dr Claudio Pereira, Clinical Director at DASA discusses the automated solutions that are in place at the DASA Brazilian laboratories.

 Purchasing or updating an automation system is a significant investment for any laboratory.
 Every lab is different and must be assessed individually.
 Managers must take into account the current needs of the laboratory but must also future-proof any system so that it meets the long term needs of the department.
 Before starting the process, it is important to identify the opportunities for improvement and gain acceptance from all stakeholders.
 The single piece of advice repeated most often during the research of this buying guide, was to visit other laboratories and speak to other managers who have gone through the implementation process.
 Read case studies and learn from the experience of others.
 Proper preparation and planning should leave you with an automated solution designed uniquely to fit the needs of your laboratory for many years to come.